Steps To Renew Oklahoma ABLE License: Updated for 2026

 Step 2: Gather Required Documents

-Step 3: Complete Mandatory Training
+Step 3: Complete Mandatory Alcohol Awareness Training

 Step 5: Pay the Renewal Fee

-Step 7: Receive Your Renewed License
+Step 7: Receive and Display Your Renewed License

 Common Challenges and How to Overcome Them